1975 World Snooker Championship

-The 1975 World Snooker Championship was a professional snooker tournament that took place between 9 April and 1 May 1975 across Australia.
-The event was the 1975 edition of the World Snooker Championship, first held in 1927.
-The tournament featured 27 participants, 8 of which were seeded and received byes to the second round.
-The event featured a prize fund of A$30,000 with the winner receiving A$7,500.
-This was the second (and to date last) World Snooker Championship to be held outside of the United Kingdom.
+The 1975 World Snooker Championship was a professional snooker tournament that took place between 9 April and 1 May 1975 at various venues in Australia.
+It was the 1975 edition of the World Snooker Championship, an event first held in 1927.
+The tournament featured 27 participants, eight of whom were seeded and received byes to the second round.
+It featured a prize fund of A$30,000, the winner receiving A$7,500.
+This is the second (and most recent) World Snooker Championship to have been held outside the United Kingdom since the competition reverted to a knockout format in 1969.
+The tournament was promoted by Eddie Charlton Promotions on behalf of the World Professional Billiards and Snooker Association.